Gilbert Bécaud: Biography

-Born François Gilbert Léopold Silly in Toulon, France, Bécaud learned to play the piano at a young age, and then went to the Conservatoire de Nice.
+Born in Toulon, France, Bécaud learned to play the piano at a young age, and then went to the Conservatoire de Nice.
 In 1942, he left school to join the French Resistance during World War II.
 He began songwriting in 1948, after meeting Maurice Vidalin, who inspired him to write his early compositions.
 He began writing for Marie Bizet; Bizet, Bécaud and Vidalin became a successful trio, and their partnership lasted until 1950.

 In 1952, he married Monique Nicholas.
 They had three children.

 While touring with Jacques Pills as a pianist, Bécaud met Édith Piaf, Pills' wife at the time.
 He began singing at her suggestion in 1953, with "Mes Mains" and "Les Croix".
 His first performance came the year after.
 His hits in the later part of the decade included "La Corrida" (1956), "Le Jour où la Pluie Viendra" (1957), and "C'est Merveilleux L'amour" (1958).

 His first hit in the English-speaking world was Jane Morgan's cover version of "Le jour où la pluie viendra" (as "The Day the Rains Came", with English lyrics by Carl Sigman) in 1958.
 He began acting in the same period, starting with "Le Pays D'où Je Viens" (1956).
 In 1960, he won a Grand Prix du Disque and composed "L'enfant à L'étoile," a Christmas cantata.
 That same year, "Let It Be Me", an English version of his "Je t'appartiens", became a hit for the Everly Brothers, followed, over the years, by Bob Dylan, Nina Simone, Elvis Presley, The 5th Dimension, Willie Nelson, Jerry Butler, Sam & Dave and James Brown.

 In 1973 he married Kitty Saint-John, with whom he had two children.
 He died of cancer at the age of 74.